 - Enable school-wide talent planning, including succession management.

-The University offers many development and training opportunities and resources.
-Several key training resources are listed below.
+The University offers many development and training opportunities and resources, several of which are listed below.
 Talk with your supervisor or manager about your development goals and opportunities or connect with the SPH human resources team to discuss your options.

 - IT@UMN Services for Faculty and Staff